crayner/symfony-form/Resources/doc/index.rst

             - 'halflings-thumbs-down'
             - 'halflings-thumbs-up'

 The ToggleType shows a button in lieu of a checkbox.
-You will need to call the script in your tempale as well.
+You will need to call the script in your template as well to load required scripts and styles.
     @HillrangeForm/Toggle/script.html.twig